RETURN_TO_INTELLIGENCE

 2. Document all IEEPA duties paid (dates, amounts, HTS codes)

-Action: If you or your clients paid significant duties under IEEPA rates (especially the 54-145% China rates), act now to preserve refund rights.
+Action: If you or your clients paid significant duties under IEEPA rates (especially the 54-145% China rates), act now.
+The court order makes refund claims significantly more viable.

 March 11: New Section 301 Trade Investigations Launched